benkeen/generatedata/plugins/exportTypes/Excel/README.md

 ## Excel Export Type

 This Export Type generates the random data in Excel format.
-It uses the `PHPExcel` library to handle the actual file generation.
+It uses the `PHPOffice/PHPSpreadsheet` library to handle the actual file generation.

 It's super-simple, and doesn't offer any additional settings to control any aspects of the generated Excel file.